SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow held Pinkie tight.
 "You're going to show her how much you love her, you already are.
 Look at how much effort you are putting into this date, even without that cake, Rarity will know.
 She already knows, and tomorrow will just be more proof."

 "She does?"
-Pinkie asked.

 "Yes, Pinkie," Rainbow said before nuzzling Pinkie.
 "Yesterday, when I was talking to her alone, she was worried that she didn't know how to show you her love, besides giving you that dress."

-"I know she loves me, she even gave me a kiss when you two came into the kitchen," Pinkie said.
+"I know she loves me, she even gave me a kiss when you two came into the kitchen."

-"I told her to give you that kiss," Rainbow explained.
-"When I woke you up, you muttered about wanting a kiss from Rarity, so I relayed the information."
+"I told her to give you that kiss.
+When I woke you up, you muttered about wanting a kiss from Rarity, so I relayed the information."

 "Oh, thank you," Pinkie said, holding Rainbow tighter.

-"You're welcome," Rainbow said.
-"I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."
+"You're welcome, I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."

 "That's really good advice," Pinkie said as she smiled.
 "Didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.

-"I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think it's made me more empathetic," Rainbow said.
+"I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think it's made me more empathetic."

-"That's good," Pinkie said.
+"That's good."

 "When I was talking to Rarity yesterday, she was also surprised at my words.
-I almost told her about my feelings for Fluttershy, but I didn't want to with Fluttershy being in the next room and all," Rainbow said.
+I almost told her about my feelings for Fluttershy, but I didn't want to with Fluttershy being in the next room and all."

 "You know, Fluttershy is upstairs right now, she's working on the dress we're giving Rarity.
-And she asked for something to eat," Pinkie said.
+And she asked for something to eat."

 "What are you suggesting?"
-Rainbow asked.

-"You should make her some pancakes," Pinkie said.
+"You should make her some pancakes."

 "But what about the cake?"
-Rainbow asked.

 Pinkie thought for a second.